Abir-Tx/XWriter/README.md

 * Very small & lightweight app
 * User can copy or direct share to other apps from the **XWriter** App

+## Requirements
+- Requires Android 4.1 or above to run the app